 What happened next: This was not the first or the last time Mourinho has criticised Shaw, but this was perhaps the most stinging.

-If it was intended to provoke a reaction from the left-back, it does not seemed to have worked.
-The 22-year-old has made only five appearances for United since then, with 45 minutes against Burton Albion his only first-team chance this term.
+If it was intended to provoke a reaction from the left-back, it does not seemed to have worked, and Shaw now seems certain to leave United this summer.

 What Mourinho said: “When the comments come from a player like Eden it’s normal because he’s not the kind of player to sacrifice himself for the team.
 Normally you get these kind of comments from players like him, from players that can’t resolve a problem like we had in the first goal.